 1120 SW 5th Ave, Suite 613, Portland, OR 97204

-Environmental Services is in the early design stages for a stormwater management project at Custer Park in SW Portland.
+Environmental Services – your sewer and stormwater utility – is continuing the design of a stormwater management project in Custer Park.
 Custer Park is a Portland Parks and Recreation property with an existing stormwater channel and a small pond designed for stormwater storage.
-The project, near the headwaters of Stephens Creek, will include improvements to the existing stormwater channel, removal of invasive plants, and will increase the amount of water the pond can store.
+The project, near the headwaters of Stephens Creek, will include improvements to the existing stormwater channel, removal of invasive plants, and will increase the amount of stormwater the existing pond can hold.

 Construction is currently postponed.
 There is no date set yet for construction.
 In the meantime, maintenance crews will continue to perform necessary work in and around the existing channel and pond to ensure the existing stormwater system captures stormwater runoff.